 You will need to register on the FilmOn website and enter the credentials on Plex Server.

 Lately, I started watching Korean series suggested by significant other, and it’s a hard time to understand the context without subtitles.
 Sub-Zero is another Plex Plugin which builds subtitles for your movies.
-Now, Plex already provides an inbuilt subtitle generator called OpenSubtitles but most of the times it fails to work.
+Now, Plex already provides an inbuilt subtitle generator called OpenSubtitles but most of the time it fails to work.
 Even Sub-Zero is not perfect and has its own flaws but it gathers in subtitles from 10 individual subtitle provider sites and APIs.

 In case subtitles don’t work, you can also go online and find the SRT(SubRip Subtitle file) files and manually supply it to Sub-Zero.
 This GitHub Wiki will guide you through the entire process.

 Ombi is a plugin you should only use if you get frequent requests from users to download or upload content on your Plex Server.
-It provides a web portal for you to manage all the movie request.
+It provides a web portal to manage all the movie requests.
 So, instead of every user contacting you directly, they can raise a request for the content on the portal.
 As soon as you upload the content, the user is notified via email about the upload.
 Users can also report issues for a particular issue.

-TheaterTrailers is an interesting Python script which downloads movie trailers for you from YouTube.
+TheaterTrailers is an interesting Python script that downloads movie trailers for you from YouTube.
 The best thing is the trailers are automatically deleted as soon as the release date is passed.
 It’s a good way to keep the content on your Plex server engaging.
 TheaterTrailers would require Python, YouTube-DL, and TMDB to be installed on your Plex Web server.

 10. Old Movie Time